 Laundry facilities are provided in all campus residence halls.
 There are no daily use charges for these facilities.
 Any malfunctioning machines should be reported to the resident assistant and/ or facility services.
 All washing machines require the use of high efficiency detergents.

 Students locked out of their rooms should first try to contact the residential life staff to request entry into their room.
-If the student is unable to contact a residential life staff member, then the request should be made to public safety personnel.
-The response by residential life and public safety personnel will be subject to other responsibilities that they may have at that time.
+If the student is unable to contact a residential life staff member, then the request should be made to campus safety personnel.
+The response by residential life and campus safety personnel will be subject to other responsibilities that they may have at that time.
 Students must give their name and show their College ID when their rooms are being unlocked.

 Activities producing odors considered offensive to members of the residence hall community must be curtailed on request.
 In the event that such odors are present, the residence hall staff may check common areas and residence hall rooms for the source.